YJK

+The following table shows the encoding of this information across 4 pixels:

+This arrangement allows for the encoding of 19,268 different colors.
 While conceptually similar to YUV, chroma sampling, numerical relationship between the components, and transformation to and from RGB are different in YJK.

 Formulas

 The three component signals are created from an original RGB (red, green and blue) source.
 The weighted values of $R$, $G$ and $B$ are added together to produce a single $Y$ signal, representing the overall brightness of that pixel.
 The $J$ signal is then created by subtracting the $Y$ from the red signal of the original RGB, and then scaling; and $K$ by subtracting the $Y$ from the green, and then scaling by a different factor.

 These formulae approximate the conversion between the RGB color space and YJK: